On the Impact of the Hardware Warm-Up Time on Deep Learning-Based RF Fingerprinting

 We used MATLAB R2023b to build our wireless communication system model and create I/Q datasets while varying the CFO value between the sending and the receiving devices.
 We used MATLAB's WLAN toolbox to generate multiple IEEE 802.11b WiFi DSSS waveforms impaired with the following CFO values: 0 Hz (ideal device), 50 Hz, 100 Hz, and 200 Hz.
 The CFO-impaired transmitted signal is then first passed through an AWGN channel, and then down-converted and sampled by the receiver to generate I/Q samples.
 For each case, we collected $10$ WiFi frames, with each frame having a size of $1000$ bits.
 Then, we extracted the real (I) components of the signals and plotted them separately: Fig.~\ref{cfo0} for CFO = 0; Fig.~\ref{cfo50} for CFO = 50Hz; Fig.~\ref{cfo100} for CFO = 100Hz; and Fig.~\ref{cfo200} for CFO = 200Hz.
 The simulated results clearly show the dependency between the CFO values and the number of humps in the envelopes of the time-domain I component of the I/Q signal, and that the CFO is what causes the observed envelope behavior.
 Note that for the ideal scenario when CFO = 0, the I signal exhibits a constant envelope, but when the CFO value in nonzero, the signal presents a sinusoidal envelope whose number of 'humps' increases with the CFO value.
 The same trends were observed for the Q components as well, but we did not include them here.

-We want to mention that we also experimented with varying other hardware impairments, including IQ imbalance, Phase Noise, and DC offset, and monitored the I/Q signal shape, but have not noticed any sinusoidal behavior of the signals' envelopes, thereby confirming that other impairments do not result in the same envelope behavior that we observed when varying the CFO.
+We want to mention that we also varied other hardware impairments, including IQ imbalance, Phase Noise, and DC offset, and monitored the I/Q signal shape, but have not noticed any sinusoidal behavior of the signals' envelopes, thereby confirming that other impairments do not result in the same envelope behavior that we observed when varying the CFO.